 Let’s study the harmful effects of these metals in detail

 Enters through the leaching of soil because of acid rain, coal consumption, and industrial, household, and mining waste.
 Mercury in drinking water can cause damage to the nervous system and kidneys.

-Lead in the drinking water usually comes from the corrosion of old pipes.
-The presence of lead in the drinking water can cause damage to the kidney, nervous system, and learning difficulties.
+Lead in drinking water usually comes from the corrosion of old pipes.
+The presence of lead in drinking water can cause damage to the kidney, and nervous system, and learning difficulties.